HKUST-KnowComp/SessionCQA/README.md

 --session_encoder AttnMixer
 ```

 The ```-m fuzzqe``` denotes the logical encoder which we use here.
-The ```--session_encoder``` denots the session encoder here.
-In this  implmentation, we implemented the combinations of these two flags, and these flags have the following options.
+The ```--session_encoder''' denotes the session encoder here.
+In this  implementation, we implemented the combinations of these two flags, which have the following options.

 ### Baseline Logical Encoders

-The baseline logical encoders implementations are adopted from the SQE repo, which is a general code base.
+The baseline logical encoder implementations are adopted from the SQE repo, a general code base.
-Here are the code for the
+Here is the code for the

 | Model Flag (-m) | Paper  |
 |---|---|